 Symptoms may appear in infancy and early childhood or later in life.
 Some people with the FBN1 change never develop symptoms.
 Some have only a few mild symptoms, but the symptoms can be severe for others.
 They often progress or worsen with age.

 This disorder shows itself differently in different people.
-The visible symptoms occur in the bone and joints.
-Visible symptoms may include:
+The visible symptoms occur in your bones and joints.

 - unusually tall height

 - a slender body

 - fingers that the person can’t straighten out

 - a high arch in the roof of the mouth